grant-brooks/Stainless-II/README.md

 ##Dynamic HTML Caching

-With your permission, **Stainles** will automatically cache your most frequently visited web pages as HTML.
+With your permission, **Stainles**automatically caches your most frequently visited web pages as HTML.
 By doing this, upon a future load, objects on the page are able to load significantly faster.

 ##Simple Design

-The interface design of **Stainless** is familliar, yet new in a way which makes it plesant to use on a daily basis.
+The interface design of **Stainless** is familliar, yet new in a way which makes it pleasant to use on a daily basis.

 ##Updated Performance